orbitdb/field-manual/01_Tutorial/01_Basics.md

 OrbitDB requires a running IPFS node to operate, so you will create one here and notify OrbitDB about it. by running the following code.
 It's a lot but it constitutes the frame for an _isomorphic_ JavaScript app, that is, one that runs in both the browser and in node.js with the same code.

-> **Note:** We have designed Chapters 1 and 2 of the tutorial to work work offline, not requiring any internet connectivity or connections to peers.
+> **Note:** We have designed Chapters 1 and 2 of the tutorial to work offline, not requiring any internet connectivity or connections to peers.

 ```diff
 class NewPiecePlease() {